We are what we eat.

 Recently, there has been a lot of buzz about turmeric.

-This dark yellow spice, which is a main component of curry powder, has many advantages for the brain.
+This dark yellow spice, a main component of curry powder, has many advantages for the brain.

 The active component of turmeric, curcumin, has been demonstrated to cross the blood-brain barrier, allowing it to enter the brain and benefit its cells directly.

-It is a strong anti-inflammatory and antioxidant substance that has been connected to reducing depression.
-Serotonin and dopamine are increased by curcumin, both of which are mood enhancers.
+It is a potent anti-inflammatory and antioxidant substance that has been connected to reducing depression.
+Serotonin and dopamine are increased by curcumin, both mood enhancers.

 Curcumin increases brain-derived neurotrophic factor, a kind of growth hormone that promotes the development of brain cells.

-The active ingredient in turmeric, curcumin, has potent anti-inflammatory and antioxidant properties that are advantageous to brain health.
+The active ingredient in turmeric, curcumin, has potent anti-inflammatory and antioxidant properties that benefit brain health.

 Broccoli + other calciferous veggies